 Using a Computerized Tomography (CT) and an intraoral exploration, we build a custom titanium mesh anchored to the patient’s bone, allowing the teeth to be fixed the same day of the surgery.

-Also called subperiosteal implants, the mesh is unique and totally tailored to fit the surface of the maxilla/mandible and guarantee a good hold of the micro fixations of 5mm.
+Also called subperiosteal implants, the mesh is unique and totally tailored to fit the surface of the maxilla/mandible and guarantees a good hold of the micro fixations of 5mm.

-This treatment is the best alternative to zygomatic implants when the structure of the maxillary sinus is not intended to be compromised or it is ccupied by infections in the respiratory tract.
+This treatment is the best alternative to zygomatic implants when the structure of the maxillary sinus is not intended to be compromised or it is occupied by infections in the respiratory tract.